- Maths Is Everywhere

 Mental arithmetic should be practiced orally and written down, using exercise books, maths worksheets, a slate, cards, dice, computer programmes, etc.

 It’s important to keep a record of your mental arithmetic progress so you can see your mental development.
 This will help you out with maths problems and help you become a good maths student.

 Having trouble finding a teacher near you?
-Try online maths tutors.
+Try online mathematics tutors.

 Here are the basic tools to boost your mental arithmetic skills: